Is Montego Bay safe for first-time travelers?

 Montego Bay has an International Airport, which has connections to neighboring islands as well as American and European destinations.

-Backpacking Jamaica Safely
+Backpacking Montego Bay Safely

-Jamaica is not designed for backpacking necessarily, but it’s doable and you’ll find Jamaican street food very delicious and easy to grasp.
+Jamaica is not designed for backpacking necessarily, but it’s very doable and you’ll find Jamaican street food very delicious and easy to grasp.

 What you’ll find here however is just the complexes and hotels that cater for the package holidays rather than free travelers.
+I usually suggest that backpackers go to Mobay Kotch if they are looking for a budget stay.

 Montego Bay has the potential to be dangerous if you don’t take the necessary precautions!
+I would say you need to just talk to the right people.
+The local people you interact with will guide you in the right direction.

 Where to Stay in Montego Bay

-Lining the Caribbean coast, here you’ll find the best beaches, numerous accommodation options and amenities ranging from low-key restaurants to a nice variety of bars and clubs.
+The overall best area to stay in or around Montego Bay is Freeport.
+Lining the Caribbean coast, here you’ll find beaches, accommodation options and amenities ranging from low-key restaurants to a variety of bars and clubs.

-Here there’s a bigger variety of nightlife options, and also a colorful atmosphere with great street food to be tasted.
+The Hip Strip is another popular area that is better for a more commercial experience.
+Here there’s a bigger variety of nightlife options, and also a colorful atmosphere with some delicious street food to be tasted.

 Montego Bay Nightlife